socure-inc/socure-docv-sdk-android/README.md

 Learn how to quickly integrate with the Predictive Document Verification (DocV) Android SDK v5.

->Note: The Digital Intelligence SDK is required for all DocV Android SDK v5 integrations.
-For more information, see [Digital Intelligence Android SDK Quick Start Guide](https://developer.socure.com/docs/sdks/digital-intelligence/android-sdk).

 ## Table of Contents

 - [Getting started](#getting-started)